-The seven year Neurosurgical Residency Training Program offered by the Department of Neurosurgery at Henry Ford Health System is designed to prepare residents for a career as surgeons, clinicians, academicians and future leaders in the field of Neurosurgery.
+The seven year Neurosurgical Residency Training Program offered by the Department of Neurosurgery at Henry Ford Health is designed to prepare residents for a career as surgeons, clinicians, academicians and future leaders in the field of Neurosurgery.
 The program trains two residents/year.

 Residents who successfully complete the residency program are both able and qualified to sit for the oral certification examination offered semi-annually by the American Board of Neurosurgeons and, in their daily practice, reflect the guiding principles upon which their education and surgical training has been built.
 In order to obtain these goals, the program requires that residents achieve competencies in a broad range of arenas:

 - A solid foundation in clinical and basic neurological and neurosurgical disorders and treatment, achieved through reading, clinical experience, didactic education and self-assessment and motivation

 - The ability to provide effective clinical judgments and apply the appropriate course of action in the management of patients with neurological and neurosurgical disorders

 - Based on an extensive exposure to multiple surgical techniques and problem solving opportunities, the ability to effectively perform basic and advanced neurosurgical procedures with the appropriate skill level